Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 ![Test suite](example-test-results.png)

-Note that the duration of the tests is pretty good, with the fastest integration test completing in 55ms and the slowest one finishing in just under a second (due to suffering from cold start).
+Note that the execution duration of tests is pretty good, with the fastest integration test completing in 55ms and the slowest one finishing in just under a second (due to suffering from cold start).
 Considering that these tests involve the entire lifecycle, include all dependencies and infrastructure, while relying on a grand total of zero mocks, I would say that this is more than acceptable.

 If you want to tinker with the example project yourself, you can find it [on GitHub](https://github.com/Tyrrrz/FuncTestingInAspNetCoreExample).